GfSE/SAF-Specification/stakeholders.md

 * How are error states handled?
 * How does a system function interact with its environment?

-  ***Rationale:  (Environment interaction) In my role, I need to perform the integration of the system into its deployment environment.***
+  ***Rationale:  In my role, I need to perform the integration of the system into its deployment environment.***
 * How does the elements of the test environment interact with each other?
 * How does the system or a system element interact with the test environment?
 * What additional information the system or a system element needs to generate to enable testing?
 * What additional interfaces are necessary to expose internal properties, states and modes for testing?
+* What are the functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to prove system requirements via test cases.***
+* What are the non-functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to prove system requirements via test cases.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
 * What is the sequence of interactions among the system and context elements